-Established in 1818 and set on a gentle slope with wonderful vistas of the Derwent River , are 13.5 hectares of peace and ...
+Established in 1818 and set on a gentle slope with wonderful vistas of the Derwent River , are 13.5 hectares (33 acres) of ...
 More

 Royal Tasmanian Botanical Gardens